If you’re plus size and trying to conceive (TTC), odds are you’ve spent a lot of time on the internet and have come across some discouraging articles.

 This body of yours, a body you’ve probably spent a lot of time hating, is magnificent!

-In the same way you’re working on changing your relationship with food and physical activity, it’s also time to develop a new relationship with your body.
+In the same way you might be working on changing your relationship with food and physical activity, it’s also time to develop a new relationship with your body.

-Learning to forgive yourself and move forward in a healthful way is something you’ll practice through TTC, pregnancy and as a forever part of motherhood.
+Learning to forgive yourself and move forward in a healthful way is something you’ll practice through TTC, pregnancy and as a forever part of parenthood.

 It’s so important that you don’t quit and I have many body love resources to support you along the way.